We’re Outside!

 • Sam Who Never Forgets by Eve Rice

 With a piece of paper and a crayon, make rubbings of different textures outside.
 Have your kindergartner lay the paper across the item (such as the bark of a tree) and rub the crayon over the paper.
 Talk about what appears.
 Try another item, such as a leaf, and talk about the different textures each made on the paper.
-Compare the item with the rubbing–What part of the item can she see on the paper?
+Compare the item with the rubbing–What part of the item can be seen on the paper?
 Was one easier to do than the other?
 Why?
 Scientific Thinking

 Additional Resources